 The electrolytes - urine test measures specific chemicals called electrolytes in urine.
 It most often measures the levels of calcium, chloride, potassium, or sodium.
+These substances are often measured individually for specific reasons.

 Related topics include: